This page describes the configuration files needed to create a gRPC service that is managed by Endpoints.

 Configuring the protocol buffer

 .protofile for your service.
-See the Developer Guide in the gRPC Documentation for details.
+Read the Developer guide

 protoc --proto_path=. \ --include_imports \ --include_source_info \ --descriptor_set_out=api_descriptor.pb \ bookstore.proto

---proto_path so the compiler searches the directory where
+--proto_pathso the compiler searches the directory where you saved your

 Configuring the gRPC service configuration file